experience provided us with

 Daniel is a proud double graduate of Mercer University.
 After obtaining a business degree and working for a couple of years, Daniel attended the Walter F. George School of Law at Mercer University on a full scholarship and graduated cum laude with honors, scoring the highest grade in five of his classes.
 In law school, he served Managing Editor of the Mercer Law Review and Student Editor of the Journal of Southern Legal History.

 Daniel is a member of the Georgia Bar and is admitted to practice before all Georgia state courts, as well as the United States District Courts for the Northern and Middle Districts of Georgia.
-Daniel is a 2016 graduate of the State Bar of Georgia’s Young Lawyers Division Leadership Academy and co-chaired the Labor & Employment Section for the Young Lawyers Division.
-Daniel is also a Rotarian and active member of the Young Leaders Council for Big Brothers Big Sisters of Metro Atlanta.
+Daniel is a 2016 graduate of the State Bar of Georgia's Young Lawyers Division Leadership Academy, serves on the Board of Directors for the Young Lawyers Division and Mentorship Academy for the Labor & Employment Section, and formerly co-chaired the Labor & Employment Section for the Young Lawyers Division.
+Daniel is also a Rotarian and former member of the Young Leaders Council for Big Brothers Big Sisters of Metro Atlanta.

 Outside of the practice of law, Daniel and his wife, Autumn, enjoy traveling to new places, dining at the many great restaurants Atlanta and Decatur have to offer, cheering on the Atlanta Falcons and Georgia Bulldogs, and attending a good concert when time permits.